lread/test-doc-blocks/doc/example.md

 Test-doc-blocks will try to give each test block some context by including its filename, section title and starting line number.

-This code block should be include "Section Titles" as part of the context for its generated test.
+This code block should include "Section Titles" as part of the context for its generated test.

 ~~~markdown
 ```Clojure